ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 1. homomorphisms `Z/nZ ---> G` correspond 1:1 to elements `a` of `G` whose order divides `n`,
 2. _injective_ homomorphisms `Z/nZ ---> G` correspond 1:1 to elements of `G` whose order is _equal_ to `n`.

 The second statement immediately implies the already mentioned classification of cyclic groups.
-I will not repeat the proof but would like to make the correspondence more explicit.
+I will not explain the proof but would like to make the correspondence more explicit.

 In one direction, we evaluate a homomorphism at the element `1` of `Z/nZ` (remember that the underlying set was `0,1,...,n-1` in our construction of that group) to get an element of `G`.
 Conversely, given an element `a` of `G` whose order divides `n` (this just means `a^n = e`), we take the map which maps `k` to the power `a^k`.